-Evangelical Home - Saline is a very-large non-profit facility located in Saline, Michigan.
+Evangelical Home - Saline is in Saline, Michigan.
 We gave this facility an overall grade of C. A grade in this range requires some decent marks.
 Based on the data we reviewed, there are certainly far worse nursing homes out there.
-The best part of this nursing home's profile was its exemplary short-term care rating.
+The best part of this nursing home's profile was is its short-term care rating.
 We discuss short-term care in the next paragraph.

 Evangelical Home - Saline